vgsalt/vgsalt/README.md

 - 👋 Hi, I’m @vgsalt
-- 👀 I’m interested in coding and general IT work
+- 👀 I'm kind of OK with coding as a hobby, it's not something I want to work with as a job because I do get burnt out.
+However I do enjoy IT!
-- 🌱 I’m currently learning things myself and a little bit at school (though I wish I was just at work instead)
+- 🌱 I’m currently learning things myself and a little bit at school (though I wish I was just at work already)
 - 📫 How to reach me: you can send me an e-mail if you know it

 <!---